zuun1989/ccminer-kudaraidee/README.txt

                           scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
                           sha256t     use to mine OneCoin (OC)
-                          sia         use to mine SIA
+                          sha3d       use to mine BSHA3, Yilacoin and Kylacoin sia         use to mine SIA
                           sib         use to mine Sibcoin
                           skein       use to mine Skeincoin